 All this data you’re collecting will come in handy for your salespeople, who need to know not only who they are speaking to, but also how to speak to them to make a sale.
 For instance, knowing that the person they’re communicating with is in a struggling industry allows the salesperson to speak to that issue and provide specific selling points to that individual, which they may not have been able to without key industry data.

 Other factors will help you decide who to sell to as well.
 Depending on your product, how long your sales cycle is, and what you are trying to accomplish, you may be looking for a very specific type of customer.
-The more data you have available to you, the more you can tailor your leads lists, and the more information your salespeople have before they even pick up the phone, or before you send an email.
+The more data you have available to you, the more you can tailor your leads lists, and the more information your salespeople have before they even pick up the phone or send an email.

 Consider your future needs

-One thing most marketers or small business owner fail to consider is the difference between what needs to be known right now and what might be helpful to know in the future.
+One thing most marketers or small business owners fail to consider is the difference between what needs to be known right now and what might be helpful to know in the future.
 When thinking short-term and only considering what needs to be known to send out an email campaign next week, you may choose an approach or provider that doesn’t meet your long-term goals.
-But when thinking long-term and considering what you may want to know about prospects down the line, you can choose the approach and provider that will be able to serve you as you grow and go farther in your sales cycle.
-Often times, the right long-term approach will be building your own lists, and the right provider will have all the data you need in one place.
+But when thinking long-term and considering what you may want to know about prospects down the line, you can choose the approach and provider that will be able to serve you as you grow and go further in your sales cycle.
+Often the right long-term approach will be building your own lists, and the right provider will have all the data you need in one place.

 5 Untapped Resources for Lead Generation

-Businesses and marketing are ever-changing.
+Businesses and marketing are ever changing.
 As the popularity of social networks and mobile use grows, marketers and advertisers must adapt their approach to fit customer responses to new trends.
 Those who fail to do so tend to get left behind.

 Every year there are new tools and software that can help generate new leads and attract new clients to your business.
 Are you making the most of them?
 Here are some resources you may not have thought about when planning your marketing strategy: